The Ultimate Guide to the Best AnyDesk Alternatives

 A 14-day free trial is available.
 Pricing is available on the home page.

-DRS is another popular SolarWinds remote desktop connection AnyDesk alternative, designed to integrate with help desk software.
+SolarWinds Dameware Remote Support (DRS) is another popular SolarWinds remote desktop connection AnyDesk alternative, designed to integrate with help desk software.
 This solution delivers quick, easy, and safe remote access and control capabilities, helping you get to the root cause of problems in as little time as possible.
-Like AnyDesk, DRS provides multi-platform remote access to laptops and servers, including Windows, Linux, and macOS computers.
-Similarly, this AnyDesk alternative is Android- and iOS-compatible and comes with an intuitive mobile application for establishing remote connections through your mobile devices.
+Like AnyDesk, DRS provides multi-platform remote access to laptops and servers, including Windows, Linux, and macOS.
+This AnyDesk alternative is Android and iOS compatible and comes with an intuitive mobile application for establishing remote connections through your mobile devices.

 Pros: